open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 When you cast the spell, you decide what sort of security the spell provides, choosing any or all of the following properties:

--   Sound can’t pass through the barrier at the edge of the warded area.
+Sound can’t pass through the barrier at the edge of the warded area.

--   The barrier of the warded area appears dark and foggy, preventing
-    > vision (including darkvision) through it.
+The barrier of the warded area appears dark and foggy, preventing vision (including darkvision) through it.

--   Sensors created by divination spells can’t appear inside the
-    > protected area or pass through the barrier at its perimeter.
+Sensors created by divination spells can’t appear inside the protected area or pass through the barrier at its perimeter.

--   Creatures in the area can’t be targeted by divination spells.
+Creatures in the area can’t be targeted by divination spells.

--   Nothing can teleport into or out of the warded area.
+Nothing can teleport into or out of the warded area.

--   Planar travel is blocked within the warded area.
-Casting this spell
-    > on the same spot every day for a
+Planar travel is blocked within the warded area.
+Casting this spell on the same spot every day for a

 year makes this effect permanent.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, you can increase the size of the cube by 100 feet for each slot level beyond 4th.
+At Higher Levels.
+When you cast this spell using a spell slot of 5th level or higher, you can increase the size of the cube by 100 feet for each slot level beyond 4th.
 Thus you could protect a cube that can be up to 200 feet on one side by using a spell slot of 5th level.

 #### Produce Flame

-> *Conjuration cantrip*
->
+##### Conjuration cantrip

-> **Casting Time:** 1 action **Range:** Self **Components:** V, S
+**Casting Time:** 1 action

+**Range:** Self

+**Components:** V, S

-> **Duration:** 10 minutes
+\*\*Duration:** 10 minutes

 A flickering flame appears in your hand.
 The flame remains there for the duration and harms neither you nor your equipment.
-The flame sheds bright light in a 10-­foot radius and dim light for an additional 10 feet.
+The flame sheds bright light in a 10 foot radius and dim light for an additional 10 feet.
 The spell ends if you dismiss it as an action or if you cast it again.